 “I hope the experience will help elevate the public benefit and intellectual contribution of my research in a way that is both sustainable and impactful and invites others to join in the knowledge-generating process,” she added.

-Habibi is lead research co-ordinator for the Global Health Law Consortium and is a fellow of the Global Strategy Lab.
-She is also a fellow of the Canadian International Council.
+Habibi is lead research co-ordinator for the Global Health Law Consortium, which is based at York University’s Dahdaleh Institute for Global Health Research in Toronto, and is a fellow of the institute’s Global Strategy Lab.
+She is also a fellow of the Toronto-based Canadian International Council.

-After completing her bilingual undergraduate degree in environmental and health studies at York University’s Glendon Campus in 2012, she went on to earn a master of science degree in global health from McMaster University in 2015.
-She also holds a JD in French common law from the University of Ottawa, a certificate in transnational law from the University of Geneva, and is a member of the Ontario Bar.
+After completing bilingual undergraduate degree in environmental and health studies at York University’s Glendon Campus in 2012, she went on to earn a master of science degree in global health from McMaster University in 2015.
+She also holds a JD in French common law from the University of Ottawa and a certificate in transnational law from the University of Geneva.

-In her spare time, Roojin fosters rescue dogs and helps promote obstetric justice in Canada as a founding board member of the Birth Rights Bar Association.
+In her spare time, she fosters rescue dogs and helps promote obstetric justice in Canada as a founding board member of the Birth Rights Bar Association.
 She speaks fluent English, French and Farsi.